stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 > Accordingly, the moose population in New Hampshire is suffering from the increased tick population ("Not Moosing Around").

-**5.** If the source was written by a `corporate author`, you may use the name of the company, government office, or organization who published the piece in place of the author:
+**5.** If the source was written by a `corporate author,` you may use the name of the company, government office, or organization who published the piece in place of the author:

 > Scientists declare that this will be the hottest year on record (NOAA 234).